-All instructors teaching online courses for the first time are required to complete an orientation session with the institution's Instructional Technology Specialist, Kristen Colebank (kristen.colebank@easternwv.edu or 304-434-8000 ext.
-9266).
+All instructors teaching online courses for the first time are required to complete an orientation session with the institution's Instructional Technology Specialist, Kristen Colebank (kristen.colebank@easternwv.edu or 304-434-8000 ext. \9266).

-Online Instructor Orientation will provide training on the institution's Blackboard learning management system and an overview of other potential instructional technologies (i.e. video production based on screen and audio capture, lecture capture tools, audio-enhanced PowerPoint presentations, etc.).
+Online Instructor Orientation will provide training on the institution's Learning Management System (LMS) and an overview of other potential instructional technologies (i.e. video production based on screen and audio capture, lecture capture tools, audio-enhanced PowerPoint presentations, etc.).
 If the instructor requests training to use instructional tools in addition to Blackboard, that training will be provided.
-Instructors are also enrolled in a resource course that includes an overview of important elements from the Quality MattersTM Rubric, which provide effective design standards for online instruction.
-The course also includes guidance and suggestions to help instructors create and deliver course materials that fulfill accessibility standards, and copyright and intellectual property standards.
+Orientation will also discuss components from the Quality MattersTM Rubric, which provide effective design standards for online instruction.
+Resources are also made available to instructors that include suggestions to help instructors create and deliver course materials that fulfill accessibility standards, and copyright and intellectual property standards.